thestudentroom/react-data-browser/README.md

 ## The problem

-Its time consuming to build your own table functionality when you want something more specific than styled table components that already exist.
+Its time consuming to build your own table functionality when you want something unique or have more specific use case than table components that already exist.

 ## This solution

 DataBrowser component will provide common functionalities like checkbox, client side sorting, filtering, visible / offset columns and much more for your individual table components...

-> NOTE: The original use case of this component is to build flexbox table list, however the API
+> NOTE: The original use case of this component is to build flexbox tables, however the API
 > is powerful and flexible enough to build things like grids as well.

 ## Table of Contents